Quantum autoencoders using mixed reference states: Introduction

 Owing to the potential of QAEs in quantum information processing, there is a growing interest in designing different schemes to complete state compression tasks.
-An early work proposed a quantum generalization of a classical neural network \cite{wan2017quantum} and another work designed an autoencoder framework using programmable circuits and applied it to reconstruct the ground states of Hubbard models, and molecular Hamiltonians \cite{romero2017quantum}.
-An enhanced feature quantum autoencoder that encodes the feature vector of the input data into every single-qubit rotation gate has been implemented in variational quantum circuits \cite{bravo2021quantum}.
-There have also been achievements in the implementation of QAEs on photonic systems \cite{pepper2019experimental,huang2020realization,ding2019experimental}.
-Specifically, a quantum optical neural network has been integrated into a QAE to compress quantum optical states \cite{ding2019experimental}.
-QAE based on the control of a photonic device has been implemented to compress qutrits to qubits \cite{pepper2019experimental} and 2-qubit states into 1-qubit states \cite{huang2020realization}.
-Apart from data compression, QAE has also been applied to other applications.
-The potential of QAE in denoising Greenberger-Horne-Zeilinger states has been investigated \cite{bondarenko2020quantum,achache2020denoising}.
-QAE has also been utilized for error mitigation \cite{zhang2021generic}.
-A novel method based on QAE has been devised to prepare the quantum Gibbs state and estimate the quantum Fisher information \cite{du2021exploring}.
-A hybrid quantum autoencoder has been proposed to identify the emergence of order in the latent space that can be utilized for clustering and semi-supervised classification \cite{srikumar2021clustering}.
-Recently, the execution of a quantum-autoencoder facilitated teleportation protocol has been implemented on a silicon photonic chip \cite{zhang2022resource}.
+An early work proposed a quantum generalization of a classical neural network~\cite{wan2017quantum} and another work designed an autoencoder framework using programmable circuits~\cite{romero2017quantum}.
+An enhanced QAE that encodes the feature vector of the input data into single-qubit rotation gates has been implemented in variational quantum circuits~\cite{bravo2021quantum}.
+There have also been achievements in the implementation of QAEs on photonic systems~\cite{pepper2019experimental,huang2020realization,ding2019experimental}.
+Apart from data compression, QAEs have also been applied to other applications, such as state denoise~\cite{bondarenko2020quantum,achache2020denoising} and error mitigation~\cite{zhang2021generic}.
+A novel method based on QAEs has been devised to prepare the quantum Gibbs state and estimate the quantum Fisher information ~\cite{du2021exploring}.
+A hybrid QAE has been proposed to identify the emergence of order in the latent space that can be utilized for clustering and semi-supervised classification~\cite{srikumar2021clustering}.
+Recently, the execution of a QAE-facilitated teleportation protocol has been implemented on a silicon photonic chip~\cite{zhang2022resource}.
+Furthermore, the exploration of QAEs to analyze datasets originating from industrial contexts demonstrates their potential in processing real-world data~\cite{mangini2022quantum}.